lbernadel/renci-website/src/content/news/features/2015/09/18_unc-renci-join-research-network-focused-on-improving-healthcare-in-the-southeast/index.md

 ---
 title: "UNC, RENCI joins research network focused on improving healthcare in the Southeast"
+subtitle: RENCI will participate in informatics team for new translational medicine award
 slug: unc-renci-joins-research-network-focused-on-improving-healthcare-in-the-southeast
 spotlight: false
 publishDate: 2015-09-18